EricFecteau/rust-data-analysis/src/1_start/2_crates.md

 plotlars = {version = "0.10", features = ["static_export_geckodriver", "static_export_wd_download"] }

 # Markdown documents
-comrak = "0.44"
+comrak = "0.45"
 ```

 ## Polars

-The [Polars](https://docs.rs/polars/latest/polars/) crates is the main data analysis library use in this book.
+The [Polars](https://docs.rs/polars/latest/polars/) crate is the main data analysis library use in this book.
 Polars is a DataFrame library for Rust.
-It is based on Apache Arrow’s memory model.
+It is based on [Apache Arrow](https://arrow.apache.org/)’s memory model.
 Apache Arrow provides very cache efficient columnar data structures and is becoming the defacto standard for columnar data.

 For the book, the following features are enabled:
 * "lazy": Allows for lazy-evaluation of data (recommended)
 * "parquet": Allows for reading and writing [Apache Parquet](https://parquet.apache.org/) files, a column-oriented data file format designed for efficient data storage and retrieval.
 * "round_series": Allows for data rounding (e.g. 0.386738 to 0.39)
-* "replace": Allows for data replacement (e.g. 35 to "Ontario")
+* "replace": Allows for data replacement (e.g. "E12000007" to "London")
 * "is_in": Allows for list-filtering (e.g. value is_in [2020, 2021, 2021])
 * "pivot": Allows for data pivots
 * "cum_agg": Allows for cumulative aggregate statistics
 * "abs": Allows for converting values to absolute values (e.g. -5 to 5)
-* "aws": Allows for reading and writing data to the cloud (minio)
+* "aws": Allows for reading and writing data to the cloud (e.g. minio)
 * "regex": Allows for the use of regex to select columns
 * "fmt": Allows to format the output of Polars (e.g. format tables as markdown)